bryanmelendez/study-log/design.md

 The idea is that I would just have this open in an inactive tmux window \
 which is different that I was planning on last time I tried this.

-# Notes
-- Also might want to rebrand this to "study-log" to emphasize that \
-this is primarily for my studies, not just random work

 # Ideas for more features
 - habit tracker - github commit diagram thing but for visually \